Bradwell, Derbyshire: Culture and community

 The village is known for its well dressing and holds a carnival each year, usually in August.

 Bradwell has a number of green spaces including Beggars Plot Playing Field, Town Bottom Playing Field and the Rose Garden.

 Bradwell Surgery is open weekdays with another surgery at nearby Tideswell.

 Transport

 The B6049 Bradwell to Tideswell road runs through the village.
 It connects with the A6187 and the A623.

-The village is served by a number of bus routes.
-An hourly bus service runs Monday to Saturday with a two-hourly service on Sundays on the Sheffield to Castleton route, operated by First, Hulleys of Baslow and TM Travel (in 2017).
-Four buses a day every day of the week run on the Castleton to Bakewell route, operated by Hulleys of Baslow (in 2017).
-One bus runs Monday to Saturday on the Baslow to Castleton route, operated by Hulleys of Baslow (in 2017).
-One bus every day of the week runs on the Chesterfield to Buxton route, operated by Hulleys of Baslow (in 2017).
+The village has four bus stops: Batham Gate (the northernmost), Memorial Hall, Town Gate, and Church.
+It is served by three bus routes: